Online Trading Starts Here

 In addition, IC Markets provides negative balance protection.
 Trading carries risks due to market volatility, which can cause a negative balance on your account.
 But with negative balance protection, your account won’t go into the negatives, and will instead, return to a zero balance.

-Trading Instruments
+Trading instruments

-Is IC Markets South Africa Regulated?
-Is it Safe?
+Is IC Markets South Africa regulated?
+Is it safe?

 IC Markets is well-regulated by reputable financial authorities, including the Australian Securities and Investments Commission (ASIC), the Seychelles Financial Supervisory Authority (FSA), and the Cyprus Securities and Exchange Commission (CySEC).

 Each regulatory body ensures that clients’ rights are protected when it comes to buying and trading financial products.
+This level of oversight reassures traders who may be asking, "Is IC Markets legit in South Africa?" — the broker operates under internationally recognized financial regulators, ensuring compliance with strict standards.

 IC Markets allows clients in South Africa.
 While there’s no regulatory body that regulates IC Markets in South Africa, you can still ensure protection if you’re in the region.
+For traders specifically looking for a broker with local oversight, it's important to consider how IC Markets is regulated for South Africa, as its operations fall under the Seychelles Financial Services Authority rather than a domestic South African authority.

 As a South African trader, you’d be onboarded through IC Markets’ Seychelles-based entity, regulated by the Financial Services Authority of the Seychelles.
 However, it’s important to be aware that this financial authority provides little regulatory oversight.

-IC Markets participates in the local investment insurance fund, providing additional protection to client funds.
+Markets participates in the local investment insurance fund, providing additional protection to client funds.
 The insurance will cover up to US$1,000,000 per client.
 For further protection, the broker also stores client funds in segregated accounts and provides negative balance protection.

-IC Markets South Africa: Fees
+IC Markets South Africa: fees

 Is IC Markets available in South Africa?